-Saint Kitts and Nevis provided informative answers in its questionnaire, which was submitted on time.
-Saint Kitts and Nevis was responsive in the course of the drafting of the peer review report by responding timely and comprehensively to requests for additional information, and provided further clarity where necessary.
+Saint Kitts and Nevis provided informative answers in its questionnaire.
+Saint Kitts and Nevis was responsive in the course of the drafting of the peer review report by responding in a timely and comprehensive manner to requests for additional information, and provided further clarity where necessary.
 In addition, Saint Kitts and Nevis provided the following information:

-- MAP profile3 - MAP statistics4 according to the MAP Statistics Reporting Framework (see below).
+- MAP profile4 - MAP statistics5 according to the MAP Statistics Reporting Framework (see below).